top of page

 Rabies

-Rabies is a fatal viral disease that can affect all warm-blooded animals, including humans.
-It is spread through a bite from an infected animal.
-The signs can vary significantly, so diagnosis can be difficult while the animal is alive.
-The only prevention for rabies is through vaccination.
+Rabies is a fatal virus that affects all warm-blooded animals and spreads through bites from infected animals.
 Puppies receive their first rabies vaccination at 16 weeks of age, which will last for 1 year.
 The vaccine should be boostered the following year with either a 1 or 3 year vaccination.

 The vaccination schedule for your puppy should be as follows: